Blonde Phantom: Publication history

 As superheroes began to fade out of fashion in the post-war era, comic book publishers scrambled to explore new types of stories, characters, and audiences.
 In an attempt to appeal to young female readers, comics companies began introducing some of the first significant superheroines since Wonder Woman.
 Those of Marvel Comics' 1940s predecessor, Timely Comics, included Golden Girl, Miss America, Namora, Sun Girl, and Venus, and its teen-humor star Millie the Model.
 Other companies' included Fox Comics' revival of Quality Comics' Phantom Lady and DC's Black Canary.

 The creator of the Blonde Phantom is disputed.
 Don Markstein's Toonopedia says the character was created by writer-editor Stan Lee and artist Syd Shores, but Al Sulman claimed to have created the character during his time as script editor for Timely Comics: "Wonder Woman was popular, so Stan [Lee] thought we should have a heroine, too.
 So I created a character called 'The Blonde Phantom', and I wrote those strips myself".
-Stan Lee also mentioned this in his article 'There's Money In Comics' from 'Writer's Digest' in 1947, in which he said: "A sample page from a script of "The Blonde Phantom" follows.
+Stan Lee also mentioned that Sulman wrote for the feature in his article "There's Money in Comics" from Writer's Digest in 1947, in which he said: "A sample page from a script of "The Blonde Phantom" follows.
 This is an actual page, just as it was typed by Al Sulman, the writer".

 The Blonde Phantom debuted in All Select Comics #11 (Fall 1946), which became Blonde Phantom Comics the following issue.
 The series lasted a little over two years (from #12–22, Winter 1946 to March 1949), during which time the crime fighter also appeared as a backup feature in: